Site icon Sancerres at Sunset

 The findings are part of a larger study of overweight and obesity in America.
 Healthy eating and physical activity are the twin pillars of maintaining normal weight.

-The report also named the most popular “comfort food” in each state.
+The report also named the most popular “comfort food” in each location.

 The 13 healthiest locations for food and fitness are: